UIUC-ECE374B/su25/exams.md

 Regrades requests would be open for a week once grades are released (except for final exam).
 Regrade requests are not intended for arguing about point allocation, or whether or not the grading scale is fair.

 Unfortunately, certain students think that they can tire us into giving them point that they did not earn, by keep asking for unjustified regrade requests.
 As such, superfluous, argumentative and repetitive regrade requests, after an appropriate warning, would results in a zero on the relevant questions - please do not waste our time.

+### DRES
+- If you have a DRES accommodation, please email the course staff directly (not sure if sending documents over Piazza is compliant with EHR policies or not, but why risk it ).
+Make sure I respond that I've recorded your accommodation!
+If I don't respond email again.
+- Because of the limited staff, DRES students will take the exams at the [TAC](https://www.disability.illinois.edu/academic-accommodations-and-supports/academic-accommodations/testing-accommodations) synchronously with the rest of the class.
+We'll hammer out the details closer to MT1.
+- Best thing you can do is **right now** schedule the exams with TAC.
+That way there is no chance on forgetting to schedule a slot and missing out on your accommodations.